makyo/snuffler/README.md

 ## Design decisions

-* YAML only - it's the most portable, and a single choice keeps this library simple
+* YAML or TOML at first (pick one), to keep Dev fast and this project small